 You’ll often see pelicans and cormorants drying their wings on rocks, and along the breakwater towards Creakers.
 Don’t get too close.
 If birds look worried or seem to be preparing to fly in anticipation of you, you’re too close.

 - Nesting Season on Alcatraz

 March to August is nesting season on Alcatraz.
-Nesting cormorants can easily be scared off by small non-motorized boats leaving their nests unguarded for waiting seagulls to dive in to eat the chicks.
-During this time particularly, give the island a wide berth.
+Nesting seabirds can easily be scared off by small non-motorized boats leaving their nests unguarded for waiting seagulls to dive in to eat the chicks.
+During this time particularly, give the island a wide berth (100m/300ft).

 Occasionally you may be lucky to see a whale in the Bay.
 Hopefully you will not get to see a whale up close.
 These are large animals and you are required by law, and common sense, to keep well clear.

 Just kidding.
 Though if you do see one, take a pic and post it to the mailing list!

 - Ships & Ferries

 This deserves a chapter of it’s own.
 Boats, Ships & Rights of Way